 About Our Instructors

 WECA believes strongly in offering the highest quality student-teacher interaction in all of our programs.
 As a result, we are extremely selective in choosing our instructors by focusing on their abilities to teach as well as their expertise in the electrical and/or low voltage industries.
 Our apprenticeship instructors and ET/CE program instructor leads are full-time employees.
-They come from the industry as not only season electricians and low voltage technicians, but also former contractors, foremen, project managers and estimators - all with a stable foundation of experience.
-Each instructor goes through a rigorous credential and certification process by both the State of California and Division of Apprenticeship Standards.
+They come from the industry as not only season electricians and low voltage technicians, but also former contractors, jobsite supervisors, project managers and estimators - all with a stable foundation of experience.
+Each instructor goes through a rigorous credential and certification process for the State in which they teach.
 This is done to ensure that each of our instructors know the materials thoroughly, and also that they can convey this information effectively to students.
 Because of our instructors' backgrounds, WECA students have the opportunity to ask questions that go beyond the scope of the materials.
 We often hear students say, "It's great to be in a class where the instructor has been there and done that!"